Connect with us

 Are You Drowning In Tech?
 Me Too!

-“The Mill,” a poem by Edwin Arlington Robinson, is only three stanzas long, but it packs a punch.
+“The Mill,” a poem by Edwin Arlington Robinson, is only three stanzas long but packs a punch.

-In the first stanza a wife recalls that her husband stood at the door before he left for work and said the words, “There are no millers anymore.
+In the first stanza, a wife recalls that her husband stood at the door before leaving for work and said, “There are no millers anymore.”

-In the second stanza, when the husband has failed to return home at the end of the day, the wife either imagines that he has hung himself or actually goes down to the mill and finds him hanging.
+During the second stanza, the husband has failed to return home at the end of the day, the wife either imagines that he has hung himself or actually goes down to the mill and finds him hanging.

 In the third stanza, she either imagines drowning herself in response to his hanging, or she actually does drown herself.

-It’s up to the reader to decide whether the double suicides are intended to be actual or imaginary, but I don’t think that is really the point of the poem.
+It’s up to the reader to decide whether the double suicides are intended to be actual or imaginary, but I don’t think that is the poem’s point.

 Since “The Mill” was written in 1920, when many occupations were becoming obsolete because the Industrial Revolution was in full swing—generating machinery to replace every sort of manpower—we can assume the miller knows he is about to lose his job, to be replaced by a machine.